awsdocs/aws-javascript-developer-guide-v2/doc_source/setting-credentials-node.md

 1. Credentials loaded from AWS IAM using the credentials provider of the Amazon EC2 instance \(if configured in the instance metadata\)

-For more information, see [Class: AWS\.Credentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html) and [Class: AWS\.CredentialProviderChain](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html) in the API reference\.
+For more information, see [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html) and [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html) in the API reference\.

 **Warning**
 While it is possible to do so, we do not recommend hard\-coding your AWS credentials in your application\.
 Hard\-coding credentials poses a risk of exposing your access key ID and secret access key\.